-‘Young And The Restless’ Spoilers: Mariah Sick Of Hilary And Devon – Dumps Billionaire To Purse Tessa Instead
+‘Young And The Restless’ Spoilers: Mariah Sick Of Hilary And Devon – Dumps Billionaire To Pursue Tessa Instead

 Hilary’s ego is wounded – lashing out at Mariah

-The fact is, Hilary can’t stand it that there’s no one interested in her right now.
+The fact is, Hilary can’t stand that there’s no one interested in her right now.
 Devon might have played nice at the GCAC and listened to Hilary brag, but he’s trying to make things work with Mariah.
 And while Hilary implied to Mariah that she’s single because she wants to be, Y&R viewers know that Jordan kicked her to the curb to try and get with Lily Ashby (Christel Khalil), her nemesis.
 It makes Hilary feel better to poke at Mariah and would thrill Hilary if she could steal Devon from Mariah.

 But what if Hilary only gets Devon back by default?
 It seems that is where it’s heading.
 Mariah is disenchanted with Devon, and although she dropped the “L” word, Mariah doesn’t love Devon.
 Young and the Restless spoilers promise that the only reason Mariah told Devon she loved him is because she was feeling weird about kissing Tessa Porter (Cait Fairbanks) and was trying to reassure herself that she should choose Devon instead of exploring the other feelings she was having.